-During fiscal year 2017, the State's withholding of the Authority Hotel Tax was sufficient to repay the State for the full advance amount prior to the end of the fiscal year.
+During fiscal years 2018 and 2017, the State's withholding of the Authority Hotel Tax was sufficient to repay the State for the full advance amount prior to the end of the fiscal year.
 Following full repayment of the advance, the State remitted Authority Hotel Tax collections in excess of the advance to the Authority.